teresabowe/furniture-restoration-collective/README.md

 ---

 The crafters involved in the Furniture Restoration Collective are key to its success and therefore it is important to give the visitor an insight into who they are and what their specialities are.
-Their images are shown on the home page alng with a brief summary of their backgrounds.
+Their images are shown on the home page along with a brief summary of their backgrounds.
 Where possible any relevant SEO keywords have been included to improve web ranking.

 ![Crafters](/documentation/screenshots/crafters.png)